zkol/vsadmin/README.md

 1. Split basic start/stop/status features from server.sh (portable according to system V init style, with minimized handling of one datapath relative to the script location) from the extended admin features (move the existing features to a vsadmin.sh script)
 1. Replace screen, instead start the daemon by POSIX shell commands, improve force stop/restart feature (in the case of a not responsive server status)
 1. Better documentation of minimal server requirements as well as refinement of requirement checks
-1. Currently the setup task relocates the installation to the desired location be doing simply a full reinstall (including a download).
-This might confuse a more experienced user who already created and installed everything manually.
-The setup task should consider that no relocation and reinstall is needed, doing only a reconfiguration according to the passed setup parameters.

 ### Prio 2
-1. Reduce the dependency on naming conventions, to provide a better interface to other server management tools (e.g. web GUI written by other community members)
 1. Add options to repair/cleanup/uninstall for old/failed installs (searching the file system for Vintage Story binaries)
 1. Provide option to start/stop all registered parallel instances with one command (including option to list this instances)
 1. Improve trace feature as well as error-code systematics and documentation (trace could be selective by providing a previous error code)